Staff profile - Jane Speight

 Jane's leadership roles include being the Lead for the National Diabetes Services Scheme (NDSS) national development program ‘mental health and diabetes’ and lead author of the Diabetes Australia position statement ‘A new language for diabetes’.

-Jane is author of more than 50 peer-reviewed journal publications and book chapters, more than 100 conference presentations.
-Over the past decade, she has been a principle investigator on research attracting funds of $9.7million, with over $8.2million achieved since 2007.
+Jane is author of 60+ peer-reviewed journal publications and book chapters, more than 100 conference presentations.
+Over the past decade, she has been an investigator on research attracting funds of $11.3million, with over $8.2million achieved since 2010.

 Jane is a member of the following professional organisations: